damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 * Use for example a tool like [Hipmunk](www.hipmunk.com) to find different flight options with most airlines when needing to book travel
 * Keep 1 hour open in calendar per day for email
 * Schedule calls in European timezones in the am Pacific (Daylight) Time and US time zones in the pm Pacific (Daylight) Time.
     * MTG |  for meetings in person, either at the "office" or another location
     * INTERVIEW |  for interviews (looping in our PR partner) Make sure to block 10 min before for preparations and 10 min after for notes for Sid and send out https://about.gitlab.com/primer/ for background information for the interviewer.
     * CALL | for phone calls
     * VIDEOCALL | for video conference calls using Google Hangout.
-In case it's a larger list of attendees or when we want to record the call we schedule with Zoom. add message:
+In case it's a larger list of attendees or when we want to record the call we schedule with Zoom.
+Make sure to take out the Google Hangout link when you switch to Zoom. add message:
     “Please use the link in this invite to join the Google Hangout **OR** Zoom.
 It will prompt a request for access.
 	    * Calls in the hiring process also have: